-Any registrations received after the first round offer closing date will be offered a second round place from the vacancies remaining, after those who applied by the due date have been placed.
 The priority of access criteria will be used to determine who is placed first in the remaining vacancies.

-Priority of access criteria Points Children identified as high priority children - please refer to information on page 10 3 Children who have previously attended a kindergarten program or childcare program at the preferred kindergarten (your first preference).
-1 Children who are living within the City of Warrnambool or whose parents are WCC ratepayers 1 A www.warrnambool.vic.gov.au Connect to Council f 🖌 🞯 🖸
+Children identified as high priority children - please refer to information on page 9 3 For continuity of care, children who have attended one of the following programs at the preferred kindergarten (your first preference): Early Start funded placement, WCC Early Learning Centre/s Care and Education, WCC 3 Year Old Kindergarten, WCC 4 Year Old Kindergarten.
+1 Children who are living within the City of Warrnambool A MARDEN AND A MARD 🕅 www.warrnambool.vic.gov.au Connect to Council f 🗵 🗇 🗈 Pa